nickyiliwang0000/h/projects/project-04.md

 * Adds to the DOM dynamically using JavaScript
 * App is dynamic based on user interaction (e.g. drop down menu, search field)
 * App interacts with at least one API
-* Code is organized using an object called "app"
+* Code is organized using an object called "app" (i.e. it is namespaced)
 * GitHub repo has more than one significant commit from each student
 * App and interactions are accessible
 * Site is live on GH Pages or student's own URL